-But, of course, some VPNs are cheaper than others and the range of packages available can make it tricky to identify the cheapest VPN around.
+But, of course, some VPNs are cheaper than others and the range of packages available can make it tricky to identify the most inexpensive VPN around.

 But don't worry.
 In this article, we have done the hard work for you.
-We have researched and tested all the best VPNs to find the cheapest available this year.
+We have researched and tested all the best VPNs to find the most economical available this year.